AtomGraph/Web-Client/README.md

 * loading RDF data from remote Linked Data sources
 * HTTP content negotiation and caching

-What Graphity can be quickly extended to do:
+What GC can be quickly extended to do:
 * render custom layouts/designs by overriding XSLT templates
 * store RDF data directly from HTML forms into the triplestore
 * control RDF input quality with SPARQL-based constraints